PayNearMe Review

 Score Explanation

 iGaming Fit is the headline number.
 PayNearMe holds nine of the ten largest US gaming operator accounts and built MoneyLine specifically for sportsbooks and online casinos.
-Security follows close behind — PCI Level 1, money transmitter licensing across 48+ states, SOC 1/SOC 2/NACHA annual audits, and an Accertify (American Express) partnership on the withdrawal side.
+Security follows close behind, with PCI Level 1, money transmitter licensing across 48+ states, SOC 1/SOC 2/NACHA annual audits, and an Accertify partnership on the withdrawal side.
 The Geographic Coverage dimension is where the score collapses: this is a single-country provider.
 No European, UK, LATAM or APAC presence at all.
 If your operation runs outside the United States, PayNearMe is not on your shortlist.
-Fees take a hit because PayNearMe doesn't publish a rate card — every deal is custom, and the company explicitly positions on "total cost of acceptance" rather than per-transaction price.
-That's defensible philosophically but it removes any way for an operator to benchmark without going through full procurement.
+Fees take a hit because PayNearMe doesn't publish a rate card, since every deal is custom and the company explicitly positions on "total cost of acceptance" rather than per-transaction price.
+That is defensible philosophically but it removes any way for an operator to benchmark without going through full procurement.

 Who Is PayNearMe Best For?